WWU-IETC-R-Collab/CEDENSURF-Mod/01_SURF_mod.md

 ```

 # Intro

+THIS BRANCH USES DIFFERENT RISK REGIONS THAN ORIGINAL

 This markdown covers the process to restrict downloaded SURF data to the study region and time period of our project, and initial quality control required prior to integration with the CEDEN data.